lakelexy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this folder is about shell redirection
+this folder is about shell redirection code